isaacgr/jaysonic/README.md

 #### Client only options

 `retries`: The number of retry attempts for the client to connect to the server.
 Default is `2`.
-If set to `Infinity` then the client will retry indefinitely.\
+If set to `Infinity` (or some number that Javascript defines as non-finite `https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isFinite`) then the client will retry indefinitely.\
 `timeout`: The amount of time before a request times out.
 Will return a `-32000` error code.
 The default value is `30` (in seconds). \
 `connectionTimeout`: The amount of time between connection retry attempts to a server.
 The default value is `5000` (in milliseconds).